<h1> brand awareness vs reach </h1>

 Clients ask us all the time what we can do with a small media budget.
 So we thought we would write a post to help everyone understand the options better on Facebook.
-So for context, when we choose a campaign objective, Facebook will optimize towards serving the ad to people who will fulfill your objective. e.g Brand Awareness, clicks, landing page views.
+So for context, when we choose a campaign objective, Facebook will optimize towards serving the ad to people who will fulfill your objective. e.g Brand Awareness ads, clicks, post engagement, landing page views.
 All depending on your marketing goals.

 What is Reach

 So reach & frequency campaigns basically just spend your money looking to hit as many people as possible.
 Anyone that is solely selling you on reach is only giving you half the story.
-While reach is important to help determine whether our budget is sufficient.
-It’s good for topline brand awareness campaigns, but if you actually want your users to complete an action, ( click your ad, go to a page, buy a product) they’re not in the right place.
+While reach and organic reach are important to help determine whether our budget is sufficient.
+It’s good for topline brand awareness campaigns, but if you actually want your users to complete an action after it appears in their news feed, ( click your ad, go to a page, buy a product) they’re not in the right place.
 If you’re just trying to get the monthly reach figures higher then yeah, you should be running this campaign objective.

 Traffic (link clicks)